rsanden/catcutvideo/README.md

 # Create videolist.txt from videos in ./footage/
 ./makevideolist.bash > videolist.txt

-# Edit videolist.txt and select segments, rearrange order as we desire
-# See example above for syntax
+# Edit videolist.txt and select segments, rearrange order as we desire.
+See example above for syntax
 vim videolist.txt

 # Generate script containing ffmpeg commands